Giskard-AI/giskard/README.md

        !giskard worker start -d -k YOUR_TOKEN
     ```

-3. Finally upload test suite to the giskard server using the following code:
+3. Finally upload your test suite to the giskard server using the following code:
     ```python
     token = "API_TOKEN"  # Find it in Settings in the Giskard server client = GiskardClient(